vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 17. Text has climbing Mt.
 Everest, supersonic commercial flight, squirrel obstacle course, and economic decoupling
 18. Will take 15-20 tanks of gas, and achieve a fuel economy a factor of 30 or so below typical cars
-19. Double the gasoline from previous prob- lem; gasoline mass almost as much as the car itself
+19. Double the gasoline from previous problem; gasoline mass almost as much as the car itself

 C Selected Answers
 385